YuegeLI/MusicGeneration/README.md

 The source code of this project is on the Github: https://github.com/YuegeLI/MusicGeneration.
 All the source code can be ran directly.

-The 'fold data' includes all the data used in my project.
+The fold 'data' includes all the data used in my project.

 The fold 'model' includes the model RNN, LSTM, RNN-RBM, LSTM-RBM, AttLSTM-RBM and RF-Non Laplacian.
 Just run them directly.
 The generated music will be in the 'sample' fold.